-At the end of 2017 Aena introduced Airport Free Wifi Aena for all passengers.
-Log on with your Facebook or LinkedIn account or via a short registration form.
+Aena offers Airport Free Wifi for all passengers.
+Log on with your Facebook or LinkedIn account, or via a short registration form.
 You can also register with Aena Client Club, which lasts for one year.

 There’s no time limit on usage and, even better, no ads!

 What do you mean you always get your currency at the airport?
 If so, you must have money to burn.
 Don’t be fooled by the “no commission” sign at the counter, it’s the exchange rate that will eat up your hard-earned cash.

 Even if you’ll be using your credit card whilst abroad, remember that most add on a charge of around 2.5-3% when paying in another currency.
 For some countries you’ll probably still need to take some notes in the local currency.

-Alternative 1: Order online from your bank, after checking the exchange rate and commission.
+Alternative 2: Order online with your Spanish bank (after checking the exchange rate and commission).
 Collect at your local branch and check the buy-back details in case you have some cash leftover on your return.
-Some banks will also deliver currency to your home (depends on the amount).
+Some banks will also deliver currency to your home for larger amounts.
 Tip: The buy-back deal will normally only cover a percentage of your cash, not the full amount.

-Alternative 2: Order online from a currency exchange company and get the cash delivered.
-Compare the total price, including delivery, with your bank.
+Alternative 3: Order online from a currency exchange company and get the cash delivered.
+Before ordering, compare the total price, including delivery, with your bank.

-Don’t forget: When paying abroad by bank card always pay in the local currency.
-Avoid the Dynamic Currency Conversion rate added by those handling the transaction.
-Paying abroad in your home currency could add on up to 10% on your purchases!
+Don’t forget: When paying abroad by bank card always pay in the local currency to avoid the Dynamic Currency Conversion rate added by the intermediaries (stores).
+Paying abroad in your home currency could add up to 10% on your purchases!